 AGE to age Reading Pals

 Reading Pals engages AGE to age sites in the region to invite older adult volunteers to read with children during the school year, providing reading and literacy support for the children and a sense of purpose and satisfaction for older adults.
-Reading Pals has been implemented in Proctor, McGregor, Moose Lake, Two Harbors, and Aitkin.
+Reading Pals has been implemented in Aitkin, Ely, McGregor, Moose Lake, Proctor, and Two Harbors.

 AGE to age College Interns

 First piloted in 2012, the AGE to age College Intern Program engages undergraduate students in paid, community-based work experience during the summertime.
 The interns are supervised by AGE to age coordinators in their home communities focused on intergenerational projects and programming.
 This initiative helps traditional and non-traditional college interns enhance their leadership skills, increase their knowledge of intergenerational community building, and contribute fresh ideas and energy to the participating sites.